grasshaussoftware/cryptographic-data-registration/README.md

 - Converts mnemonic phrases and user data to QR tokens.
 - Ensures sensitive information is not retained by zeroing memory.
 - Prints your private key info to a CSN-A2 thermal printer via embedded_hal.
+- Mints your public key QR code token to an NFT on the Avalanche C-chain for permanency.

 ## Requirements